-This article has been updated to reflect the most recent deadlines and information as of October 19, 2018.
+This article has been updated by Alaina Strollo to reflect the most recent deadlines and information as of October 1, 2019.

-If you’ve flown in the past year or so, you’ve undoubtedly seen signs at the airport warning that the ID the TSA will accept as legitimate is about to change.
+If you’ve flown in the past few years, you’ve undoubtedly seen signs at the airport warning that the IDs the TSA will accept as legitimate is about to change.

 In January of 2018, the TSA was slated to toughen its rules.
-Fortunately, they extended that deadline to October 11, 2018; since then, non-compliant states have been given various extensions into 2019.
-But that could still leave a lot of travelers in the lurch.
+Fortunately, they extended their deadline to October 1, 2020.
+But that could still leave travelers in a lurch.

-While most states currently issue cards that are compliant with federal regulations, 14 states and 5 territories still don’t -- or are in the process of coming into compliance.
-This means residents of those states may need to use alternative forms of ID if they plan to fly with the United States in 2019.
+While most states currently issue cards that are compliant with federal regulations, three states still don’t — or are still in the process of coming into compliance.
+This means residents of those states may have less time to obtain their REAL ID before the deadline.

 Here’s everything you need to know about the changing TSA guidelines, who they affect, how to tell if your license is compliant, and what to do if it isn’t.

-While TSA has extended its deadline for these states until October 11, and while they may well issue another extension, there’s no guarantee that they will.
+While TSA has extended its deadline for all states until October 1, 2020, and while they may well issue another extension, there’s no guarantee that they will.

-As is usual whenever change is introduced, some people are worried that the government is doing it just to seize more power.
-Some have suggested that REAL ID is the first step in building some kind of citizen database; for whatever it’s worth, Homeland Security strenuously denies this.
+As is usual whenever change is introduced, some people are worried that the government is doing it to gain more power or even build some kind of citizen database.
+For whatever it’s worth, Homeland Security strenuously denies this.

 The main difference between regular old state-issued ID and REAL ID is the amount of information the state collects before issuing the card, and the amount of information visible on the card.

-Before the stat can issue a driver’s license that is REAL ID-compliant, the applicant must present photo ID and/or ID which includes a full name and birth date -- a birth certificate, basically.
-Other requirements include proof of status, social security number, and proof of address.
+Before the state can issue a driver’s license that is REAL ID-compliant, the applicant must present photo ID and/or ID which includes a full name and birth date — a birth certificate, basically.
+Other requirements include proof of citizenship status, Social Security number, and proof of address.
 Compliant IDs must also include the bearer’s signature, sex, a serial number, and enhanced anti-counterfeiting measures.

 However, there is one simple way to tell whether or not your driver’s license is REAL ID compliant.
 There’s a telltale star in the top right-hand corner of compliant ID cards.